CUBRID Lock Manager

 center

-• OID = (volid, pageid, slotid) — the db_identifier C struct.
+• OID = (volid, pageid, slotid) — the db_identifier C struct; the tuples above are examples.

 • Granularity hierarchy = OID hierarchy: Root class → Class → Instance.